burndogfather/cocoBottomSheetJS/README.md

 ### Features

-- It's written in vannilla JS
+- It's written in vanilla JS
 - Corresponds to the responsive UI
 - Fast using css-based animation